WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ![Wasabi Wallet recovery words](/WalletRecoveryWords.png "Wasabi Wallet recovery words")

 In this page you can do a quick check that you've written down your mnemonic seed in the correct order.
-Once you're done, 'click `Continue`.
+Once you're done, click `Continue`.

 ![Confirm recovery words](/ConfirmRecoveryWords.png "Confirm recovery words")